Rules for the 2019 Mason Pre-Season High School Classic

 b.
 Terminate any game in progress.
 Games terminated after one-half of play due to weather will be considered official.

 c.
 Cancel any or all games if necessary.
-The tournament organizing committee, Mason High School, or The City of Mason is not responsible for expenses incurred by cancellation of games.
+The tournament organizing committee, Mason High School, or The City of Mason is not responsible for expenses incurred by the cancellation of games.

 The Referee Coordinators will also be responsible for communicating to the Referees for subsequent impacted games, any changes to the game format TIES:Ties will not be broken.